 - Flavor - the top layer of chocolate ganache takes them to the next level with some extra chocolate flavor to enhance the amazing cocoa in the brownies.

 - Cocoa powder: always use unsweetened.
-I like Hershey's unsweetened cocoa powder, Ghirardelli Premium baking cocoa, and Scharffen Berger natural cocoa powder.
-And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).
+In my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).

 - Flour: I normally use all-purpose flour but have made them with cake flour with great results.

-- Cream: heavy or whipping cream.
+- Cream: heavy whipping or heavy cream.

 Ganache topping